MarklarMarklar/FetchCode-VSCode-Extension/README.md

 2. Right-click → FetchCoder options
 3. Or use quick actions (lightbulb icon)
 4. Choose: Ask, Explain, Refactor, or Fix

+### Viewing Changes with Diff Viewer
+1. After FetchCoder makes changes, a notification appears
+2. Click "View Changes" or use command palette: `FetchCoder: Open Diff Viewer`
+3. See list of all modified, created, and deleted files
+4. Click "View" on any file to see side-by-side diff
+5. Changes are tracked automatically for every operation

 ### Keyboard Shortcuts